How to Organically Control Powdery Mildew on Your Roses

 So, what can you do to prevent powdery mildew from destroying your beloved roses?
 The first step is to take a preventative approach by using organic methods to control the problem before it starts.
 Here are some tips on how to do that:

 Healthy starts - One of the best ways to prevent powdery mildew is to start with healthy plants.
 Seems obvious, but many homegrowers don't see early signs of fungus or plant diseases.
 Avoid planting roses that are already showing signs of any disease or issue like powdery mildew.
 If you must buy a rose that has some powdery mildew on it, make sure to remove all affected leaves and dispose of them properly.
-Also, be sure to disinfect your gardening tools before using them on other plants.
+Also, be sure to disinfect your gardening or lawn tools before using them on other plants.
 You can disinfect your garden tools with a simple solution of liquid hydrogen peroxide poured into a spray bottle and sprayed liberally on your gardening tools like pruners.

 Refreshing Mornings - Water early in the day.
 Giving your roses a good watering early in the day will help them to dry off before nightfall.
 Powdery mildew thrives in wet, humid conditions, so it’s important to keep your roses as dry as possible.
 Watering early in the day will also allow the leaves time to dry before nightfall, which further reduces the risk of powdery mildew growth.